n8kim1/battletrack/README.md

 ## Instructions

-- To generate stats, run `npx ts-node src/index.ts`
+- To generate stats, run `npx ts-node src/index.ts` from the battletrack subfolder
+- To use the dashboard locally, run `npm run battletrack-watch --config webpack-battletrack.config.js` from the client subfolder

 ## Cool things to consider doing